koddr/goodshare.js/README.md

 </p>

 <p align="center">
-  A useful modern JavaScript solution for share a link from your website to social networks or mobile messengers.
+  A useful modern JavaScript solution for share a link from your website to social networks or mobile messengers.<br/>
   Easy to install and configuring on any of your website!
 </p>

 ## The Why?